Xalgorithms/rm-functions/README.md

     "output-assertions": [
         {
             "context": {
-                "explanation": "Local delivery is available for $15.", },
+                "explanation": "Local delivery is available for $15."
+            },
             "cases": {
                 "A": "T",
                 "B": "F",
                 "C": "F"
             }
         },
         {
             "context": {
-                "explanation": "Local delivery is available for free.", },
+                "explanation": "Local delivery is available for free."
+            },
             "cases": {
                 "A": "F",
                 "B": "T",
                 "C": "F"
             }
         },
         {
             "context": {
-                "explanation": "Your order can be delivered for $6 per 12 cans.", },
+                "explanation": "Your order can be delivered for $6 per 12 cans."
+            },
             "cases": {
                 "A": "T",
                 "B": "F",
                 "C": "F"
             }

-        },
+        }
     ],
     "standards": [
         {
             "path": "a.b.c.d",
-            "standard": "ISO-000000000",
+            "standard": "ISO-000000000"
         }
     ]
 }